-You authorize us to withdraw the Minimum Payment from your designated payment account on the dates and in the way set out in your credit agreement for your credit account with us.
+You authorize us to withdraw the designated payment (Minimum Payment or Full Balance) from your designated PAD account on the dates and in the way set out in your credit agreement for your credit account with us.

 You are responsible for letting us know if there are any changes to the account information for this pre-authorized debit.
 Changes must be submitted to us in writing.
 You will provide us with another authorization if this is required.

 You have certain recourse rights if any debit does not comply with this agreement.
 For example, you have the right to receive reimbursement for any debit that isn't authorized or isn't consistent with this Agreement.

 To obtain more information on your right to cancel a PAD agreement, contact Scotiabank or visit www.payments.ca.
 If you have any questions about this PAD agreement or would like to make inquiries or obtain information, please contact us at 1-800-472-6842.